sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

     errid = opt(JSErrorEnum)): JSClassID
 ```

 Typically, you would do this using Nim reference types.
 Non-reference
 types work too, but have some restrictions which will be covered.

-Now for the first example.
-Following code registers a JS interface for
-the Nim ref object `Moon`:
+Following code registers a JS interface for the Nim ref object `Moon`:

 ```nim
 type Moon = ref object